waansolutions/html5-boilerplate/README.md

 ####About waan.it

-WAANIT | "Change the way you think"
+WAANIT | "Exceptional solutions through innovation"

 Specialized in machine learning, augmented reality and application development  waanit strives to provide compatible yet effective solutions for enhancing varied web, desktop and mobile platforms to suit a large number of applications (anything from personal to businesses use).